 Evaluation capacity development in selected countries in Latin America - FOCEVAL

-FOCEVAL (Fomento de Capacidades en Evaluación) is a project that helps to build evaluation capacities (evaluation capacity development – ECD) in Costa Rica and other selected countries across Latin America.
-Commissioned by the BMZ, DEval is in charge of executing the project.
-The institute's political partner in Costa Rica is the Ministry of Planning (MIDEPLAN).
+FOCEVAL (Fomento de Capacidades en Evaluación) was an evaluation capacity development (ECD) project in Costa Rica and other selected countries across Latin America.
+Commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ), DEval was in charge of implementing the project with its political partner, the Costa Rican Ministry of National Planning and Economic Policy (MIDEPLAN).

-The overarching goal of ECD interventions is to strengthen the role of evaluations in policymaking.
-Costa Rica, in particular, already has a conducive environment for evaluation.
-The Costa Rican government has expressed a strong interest in strengthening evaluation capacities and is engaged in fostering professional expertise through, for instance, training programmes at university level.
-FOCEVAL is designed to build on these foundations in Costa Rica, but it also involves networking with central players based in other Latin American and Caribbean countries with the aim of advancing evaluation throughout the region.
+The overarching goal of ECD measures is to strengthen the role of evaluations in policy-making.
+Costa Rica, in particular, already has a conducive environment for evaluation: The Costa Rican government has expressed a strong interest in strengthening evaluation capacity, with training and continuing education programmes already implemented at university level to promote professional expertise.
+By establishing a national evaluation agenda (ANE), the Costa Rican government has already established evaluation at policy level.
+FOCEVAL was designed to build on these foundations in Costa Rica, but also involved networking among key players based in other Latin American and Caribbean countries with the aim of advancing evaluation throughout the region.

-The first phase of this project was conducted from July 2011 to June 2014 by GIZ.
-In July 2014, DEval assumed responsibility for implementing FOCEVAL on the German side.
-The second phase builds on the work done in the first, while also setting some new priorities.
+The first phase of this project was conducted from July 2011 to June 2014 by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ); from July 2014 to December 2016, DEval assumed responsibility for implementing the second phase of FOCEVAL on the German side.
+The second phase built on the work performed during the first phase while setting new priorities.
+January 2017 marked the beginning of the third phase of the project, which aimed to consolidate and further disseminate the results achieved so far during the project.

 Aims of the project

-The project aims to achieve, by 2016, an enhanced role for evaluation in policymaking and in managing policy interventions in Costa Rica, and in other selected Latin American countries.
-The project provides a platform for activities in three key areas:
+The project aimed to achieve an enhanced role for evaluation in policy-making and in steering policy interventions in Costa Rica and in other selected Latin American countries by 2018.
+It operated in the following strategic areas:

 Status and planned course of the project